jdasilvalima/brainSync/README.md

 ## I. PROJECT DESCRIPTION
 ### I.1 Introduction
-**BrainSync** - is a web application designed to enhance the studying experience by creating personalized learning paths, flashcards, and quizzes.
-The platform is built on the principles of **spaced repetition**, a scientifically-proven learning technique that optimizes memory retention by reviewing information at strategically timed intervals.
+**BrainSync** is a web application designed to enhance the study experience by providing **AI-generated** personalized learning paths, flashcards, and quizzes.
+Based on the principles of **spaced repetition**, the platform optimizes memory retention by revisiting information at strategically timed intervals.

 **Features :**

-- **Personalized Learning Paths:** Users can generate customized learning paths tailored to their goals and progress.
+- **Personalized Learning Paths:** AI generates tailored study paths based on user goals and progress, ensuring an effective learning journey.
-- **Flashcards:** Create, manage, and review flashcards for active recall practice.
+- **Flashcards:** AI-created flashcards allow users to practice active recall, with options to manage and review them for better retention.
-- **Quizzes:** Take adaptive quizzes that adjust based on performance, helping reinforce weaker areas.
+- **Adaptive Quizzes:** AI-driven quizzes adapt to individual needs, reinforcing areas that require improvement.

-BrainSync's goal is to make studying more efficient and effective, promoting long-term knowledge retention for students and lifelong learners.
+BrainSync’s mission is to make studying more efficient and impactful, supporting long-term knowledge retention for students and lifelong learners alike.

 ### I.2 Requirements
 - [Docker](https://www.docker.com/) neeeds to be installed